IN THE MOUNTAINS OF FIRE

 But that never bothered me before, not in my youth.
 My imam used to tell me to find Mecca in my heart, to face inward.
 Can I do that?
 Can I find Mecca in there, amidst all the corruption?

-The Ancients used to make pilgrimage a pillar of
+Ancients used to make pilgrimage a pillar of their

-their faith.
-Where could I go, with all
+faith.
+Where could I go, with all the holy places

-and never reach sacred ground, just more and more of the same tired villages,
+every day and never reach sacred ground, just more and more of

 Cleanliness, another pillar of faith.
 I can do that.
 I wash.
 Maybe not in a ritual sort of way, but we have to start somewhere.
 And alms.
 That much I can practice.
 I have always given alms.